4 Key Reasons to Promote from Within at Your Company

 • Blocked: Hiring in means everyone below them in the org chart stays where they are.

 This does not mean all external hires are doomed to fail.
 However, it does mean that it's harder to get it right.
-The Wharton study referenced above found the external hires that lasted over 2 years thrived.
+The Wharton study referenced above found that external hires that lasted over 2 years thrived.

 The example you set is the most important part of developing a strong culture at your company or on your team.
 As Jobs and Branson describe above, promoting from within is a great way to preserve your culture as you grow.